 For a hybrid or fully online course, confirm with your department chair that the course has been approved to be offered in these formats.
 If it has not been approved, complete the Form 94 paperwork.

 - The Form 94 process, overseen by the Office of the Provost, requires submission of a syllabus for the course as it will be taught online.
-IDLT Center members can assist you with reviewing and refining your syllabus for the blended or online format.
+IDLT Center members can assist you with reviewing and refining your syllabus.

-- The Form 94 packet requires the signature of the Information Technology Services director.
-The signature is only provided after an instructional design consultation with IDLT Center members.
-To aid in preparation for the consultation, our team will request a copy of the syllabus for your course.
+- The Form 94 packet requires the signature of the Information Technology Services director, which is provided after an instructional design consultation with IDLT Center members.
+To aid in preparation for the consultation, our team will request a copy of your course syllabus.

 Course Planning and Design:

 - Request a DEV (developmental) course shell for a new blended or online course.
 This is where you will develop your course in a test environment and later export it to your instructional course shell.